venom1270/AdventOfCode-2025/README.md

 ## Day 4

 Quickly did day 4 as well.
 I was dreading it was gonna be a recursion task, but luckily it wasn't!
 Very simple. 😀

+## Day 5

+Interval sorting done first try!
+Even I am a bit impressed with myself! 😛 But I think I spent the least time on this day haha.
+Seems the tasks are getting easier 😎 (*famous last words*)